 The purpose of tillage is the same whether hand tools or mechanized equipment are used.

 Importance of land tillage practices

-1. It provides good soil environment for germination and emergence of seeds.
+1. It provides a good soil environment for germination and emergence of seeds.

 2. It encourages aggregation of particles for better contact between seed roots and soil.

-3. It helps to improve aeration of the soil.
+3. It helps to improve the aeration of the soil.